Sargeson Prize

 The Sargeson Prize is New Zealand's highest-endowed short-story prize.
 It is awarded for unpublished stories of 5000 words or less submitted by New Zealand citizens and permanent residents.

-The prize honours the legacy of Frank Sargeson, one of New Zealand’s most prolific and notable short-story writers.
+The prize honours the legacy of Frank Sargeson, one of New Zealand's most prolific and notable short-story writers.
 Along with publishing over forty short stories, plays and novels, Sargeson is noted for his support of emerging New Zealand authors.
 The prize continues to aid writers by offering its winner prize money and publication.
-The value of the first prize has gradually increased from $5,000 in its first year to $10,000 in the 2022 competition.
+The value of the first prize has gradually increased from $5,000 in its first year to $15,000 in the 2025 competition.
 The first prize for the secondary schools division includes a week-long writing residency at the University of Waikato.

 There are two divisions to the prize.
 The open division is for New Zealand citizens and permanent residents over the age of 16.
 The secondary schools division is specifically open to New Zealand secondary school students between 16 and 18 years of age.

 Founding and sponsorship

-Catherine Chidgey, author and senior lecturer in writing studies at the University of Waikato, founded the Sargeson Prize in 2019 in recognition of Frank Sargeson's influence on New Zealand literature.
+Catherine Chidgey, author and associate professor in writing studies at the University of Waikato, founded the Sargeson Prize in 2019 in recognition of Frank Sargeson's influence on New Zealand literature.

 Sargeson took up a role as mentor to many authors who later became leading figures in New Zealand's literary scene, including the likes of Janet Frame, Maurice Duggan and John Reece Cole.
 Within his own stories, Sargeson was celebrated for capturing a constrained, working-class voice of New Zealand culture that had not been heard in short fiction up to that point.

 The University of Waikato sponsors the Sargeson Prize, offering first, second and third prizes in open and secondary schools divisions, along with highly commended stories.